sebbdk/onewayup/readme.md

 # OneWayUp

-DONE:
+DONE
-	* Prevent groups of planes from forming when you "wait"
-	* Plane garbage collection
+	Prevent groups of planes from forming when you "wait" Plane garbage collection
-	* add death, game reset
+	add death, game reset
-	* better collision boxes for planes
+	better collision boxes for planes
-	* minimum speed the first few gameplay seconds
+	minimum speed the first few gameplay seconds
-		- Added a ground instead letting the player dothe liftoff
+		- Added a ground instead letting the player dothe liftoff Plane size
-	* Plane size
-		They could potentially block you for way too long
-	* Plane speed / start-position tweaked
+	They could potentially block you for way too long Plane speed / start-position tweaked
-	* particle effect should be more "pixely"
+	particle effect should be more "pixely"

 Essentials todo list:
 	* add a fuel meter that makes the user favor having speed